Best Daily Fantasy Football Plays for Cash Games – 2020 Pro Bowl

 Average Number of TDs per TE with a reception – 0.50

 Now here’s where I think is a good place to look for value.
 There are only 4 TEs in the game, 2 per side.
 That means there’s a good chance that they play around half of the game each.
 Historically, TEs tend to get a lot of attention in Pro Bowls, and you essentially have a 50% chance of getting a TD.
-Heck, TE Delanie Walker (who I suggested using in DFS last year) was one of the MVPs of the 2018 Pro Bowl with 4 receptions for 29 yards and 2 TDs.
-And every TE in the game had at least 2 receptions, with Kyle Rudolph rolling up 7 receptions for 70 yards.
-So, as I mentioned in this week’s podcast, its actually worth using multiple TEs in your Pro Bowl lineup.
+Heck, TE Delanie Walker (who I suggested using in DFS in 2018) was one of the MVPs of the 2018 Pro Bowl with 4 receptions for 29 yards and 2 TDs.
+And every TE in the 2019 Pro Bowl had at least 3 receptions or a TD.
+So its actually worth using multiple TEs in your Pro Bowl lineup.

 - Jared Cook

 Both sides got QB replacements.
-The NFC All-Pros got Mitchell Trubisky, Russell Wilson and Dak Prescott.
-The AFC All-Pros got Andrew Luck and Deshaun Watson.
-The NFC appears to have less downfield fire power, so I think the NFC is going to struggle more than the AFC.
-Which is why I’d go with the AFC Defense (for both Cash Games and Tournaments), but have no problems with the NFC Defense as well.
-The current -1 spread doesn’t really impact my decision here.
+The NFC All-Pros got Kirk Cousins.
+The AFC All-Pros got Ryan Tannehill.
+The AFC appears to have the more dynamic QBs who also have higher rushing potential, I’d go with the NFC Defense (for both Cash Games and Tournaments), but have no problems with the AFC Defense as well.
+The current -1.5 spread doesn’t really impact my decision here.
 And if you feel particularly sassy, go ahead roster one of them as your Captain/MVP too.
 Why not?

 Remember, as per the regular season, these are JUST SAMPLES.
 Mix and match your lineups to minimize your risk!